Hello, and welcome to Ms. Antonacci’s English class blog! A little about me…

 After high school, I attended Georgia State University and earned my Bachelor of Arts degree in English.
 During my four years of undergrad, I served as the Vice President of Community Service for the National Society of Collegiate Scholars and Chapter President of Golden Key International Honour Society.
 These leadership opportunities have truly shaped me into the woman I am today, and I am so grateful for the amazing professors and mentors I encountered during my time at GSU.
 During my sophomore year, I started a partnership between Golden Key and Literacy Action, a non-profit organization in Atlanta dedicated to providing basic adult education.
 There, I discovered my undying love and passion for teaching and quickly added my secondary education concentration to my English degree.

-In May 2017, I earned by Master of Science degree in education from The Johns Hopkins University in Baltimore, Maryland.
+In May 2017, I earned my Master of Science degree in education from The Johns Hopkins University in Baltimore, Maryland.

 If I am not at school, you can probably find me on the wall at the Stone Summit climbing gym.
-I love, love, LOVE rock climbing and bouldering!
-I also enjoy caving (spelunking!), hiking, and pretty much anything that takes place outside – below, on, and above ground.
+I love rock climbing and hot yoga in particular!
+I also enjoy caving, hiking, and pretty much anything that takes place outside – below, on, and above ground.
 I absolutely love the serenity of the outdoors and being one with nature.
 My dream is to traverse the entire Appalachian Trail (Georgia to Maine) one day!
 (The background photo is a picture of me at The Devil’s Backbone in Fort Collins, Colorado.)